How Was Alexander The Great A Good Leader

 • What were Alexander's biggest mistakes?
 His biggest mistakes included his impulsiveness, his ruthlessness, and his failure to establish a clear succession plan.
 These mistakes ultimately led to the fragmentation of his empire after his death.

 • How did Alexander treat conquered peoples?
 Alexander generally adopted a policy of incorporating conquered peoples into his empire, rather than simply subjugating them.
 He respected local customs and religions, and he appointed local officials to positions of power.
-However, he also used violence and intimidation to suppress rebellions.
+Even so, he also used violence and intimidation to suppress rebellions.

 • What happened to Alexander's empire after his death?
 After his death, Alexander's generals fought amongst themselves for control of his territories.
 This led to decades of warfare and the eventual dissolution of his empire into several smaller kingdoms.